Fidel Castro: Reception and legacy

 Noting that there were "few more polarising political figures" than Castro, Amnesty International described him as "a progressive but deeply flawed leader".
 In their view, he should be "applauded" for his regime's "substantial improvements" to healthcare and education, but criticized for its "ruthless suppression of freedom of expression."
 Human Rights Watch stated that his government constructed a "repressive machinery" which deprived Cubans of their "basic rights".
 Castro defended his government's record on human rights, stating that the state was forced to limit the freedoms of individuals and imprison those involved in counter-revolutionary activities to protect the rights of the collective populace, such as the right to employment, education, and health care.

 Historian and journalist Richard Gott considered Castro to be "one of the most extraordinary political figures of the twentieth century", commenting that he had become a "world hero in the mould" of Giuseppe Garibaldi to people throughout the developing world for his anti-imperialist efforts.
 Balfour stated that Castro's story had "few parallels in contemporary history", for there existed no other "Third World[sic] leader" in the second half of the twentieth century who held "such a prominent and restless part on the international stage" or remained head of state for such a long period.
 Bourne described Castro as "an influential world leader" who commanded "great respect" from individuals of all political ideologies across the developing world.

-Canadian prime minister Justin Trudeau described Castro as a "remarkable leader" and a "larger than life leader who served his people."
+Canadian prime minister Justin Trudeau described Castro as a "remarkable" and "larger than life leader who served his people."
 The European Commission president Jean-Claude Juncker said that Castro "was a hero for many."
 Russian president Vladimir Putin described Castro as both "a sincere and reliable friend of Russia" and a "symbol of an era", while Chinese Communist Party general secretary Xi Jinping similarly referred to him as "a close comrade and a sincere friend" to China.

 Indian prime minister Narendra Modi termed him "one of the most iconic personalities of the 20th century" and a "great friend", while South African president Jacob Zuma praised Castro for aiding black South Africans in "our struggle against apartheid".
 He was awarded a wide variety of awards and honours from foreign governments and was cited as an inspiration for foreign leaders like Ahmed Ben Bella and Nelson Mandela, who awarded him South Africa's highest civilian award for foreigners, the Order of Good Hope.
 The biographer Volker Skierka stated that "he will go down in history as one of the few revolutionaries who remained true to his principles".